 ARTICLE 40.
-Every document produced by one Communicaparty must be communicated to the other party. tion of documents.
+Every document produced by one communicaparty must be communicated to the other party. tion of documents.

 ARTICLE 41.
-The discussions shall be under the The proceed-direction of the president.
+The discussions shall be under the The proceeddirection of the president.
 They shall be public ings in open only in case it shall be so decided by the Tribunal, with the assent of the parties.
 They shall be recorded in the official minutes drawn up by the secretaries appointed by the president.
 These official minutes alone shall have an authentic character.

 There can be no doubt that publicity will be the rule, with reference to the proceedings of the international Court of Arbitration.
-At the same time, exceptional cases may occur where privacy, at least for a limited period, may be of importance.
+At the same time, 282 THE PEACE CONFERENCE AT THE HAGUE chapter v exceptional cases may occur where privacy, at least for a limited period, may be of importance.

 Rules of practice.
 ARTICLE 42.
 When the preliminary examination is concluded, the Tribunal may refuse admission of all new acts or documents, which one party may desire to submit to it, without the consent of the other party.